nickrochlin/test-jumpstart-landing/README.md

 ## Using this Repository

 This website uses the [RMarkdown Website Generator](https://bookdown.org/yihui/rmarkdown/websites.html).
 Pages are written in RMarkdown (when code rendering is required) or Markdown (when no code rendering is required).
 Each page requires YAML frontmatter to be properly processed.
-Refer to the template (not yet created), for the requisite YAML information.
+Refer to the template for the requisite YAML information.

 You will need to have the `rmarkdown` package installed.